lxqt/pavucontrol-qt/README.md

 This project was launched in August 2016 and binary packages are rare so far.

-On Arch Linux an [AUR](https://aur.archlinux.org/) package [pavucontrol-qt](https://www.archlinux.org/packages/community/x86_64/pavucontrol-qt/) can be used and [pavucontrol-qt-git](https://aur.archlinux.org/packages/pavucontrol-qt-git/) is to build current checkouts of branch `master`.
+On Arch Linux the package [pavucontrol-qt](https://www.archlinux.org/packages/community/x86_64/pavucontrol-qt/) can be used and [pavucontrol-qt-git](https://aur.archlinux.org/packages/pavucontrol-qt-git/) is to build current checkouts of branch `master`.

 On FreeBSD the binary package is available as [pavucontrol-qt](https://www.freshports.org/audio/pavucontrol-qt/) and can be installed with `pkg install pavucontrol-qt`.